barisusakli/nodebb-plugin-imgur/README.md

 * Enter these values in your NodeBB ACP page.
 [![](http://i.imgur.com/p86s7lv.png)](http://i.imgur.com/p86s7lv.png)

-* After entering the values click Authorize, you will be redirected to imgur to allow access to your app.
+* After entering the values click Save and then Authorize, you will be redirected to imgur to allow access to your app.

 * Once you allow access you will be redirected back to nodebb.